 Sometimes a client will have an NDA (Non Disclosure Agreement) for me to sign, so I’m always quite happy to do this.

-If you don't spend adequate time getting to know and understand your client and their needs, as well as understanding what direct/indirect competitors my client might have.
+Research is the key: A designers needs to spend adequate time getting to know and understand your client and their needs, as well as understanding what direct/indirect competitors my client might have.

-If you don’t fully understand the clients’ competition, or even know what their collective brand logos look like, then you are not really designing for the client at all.
+If you don’t fully understand the clients’ competition, or even know what their collective brand logos’ look like, then you are not really designing for the client at all.